JiahaoWei-RH/addonplacementscore_collect/blog.md

   Normal  ScoreUpdate     50s   placementController  cluster1:12 cluster2:12
 ```

-Now you know how to install the resource-usage-collect addon and consumes the customzied score to select clusters.
-Next let's take a deeper look into some key point when you consindering to implement a 3rd party score provider.
+Now you know how to install the resource-usage-collect addon and consume the customized score to select clusters.
+Next, let's take a deeper look into some key points when you consider implementing a 3rd party score provider.

 ### 1. Where to run the 3rd party controller

 The 3rd party controller could run on either hub or managed cluster.
 Combined with user stories, you should be able to distinguish whether the controller should be placed in a hub or a managed cluster.

 In our example, the customized score provider is developed with [addon-famework](https://github.com/open-cluster-management-io/addon-framework), it follows the hub-agent architecture.
-The resource-usage-collect-agent is the real score provider, it is installed on each managed cluster, it get the available cpu and memory of the managed cluster, calculate a score and update it into `AddonPlacementScore`.
-The resource-usage-collect-controller just take care of installing the agent.
+The resource-usage-collect-agent is the real score provider, it is installed on each managed cluster, it gets the available CPU and memory of the managed cluster, calculates a score, and updates it into `AddonPlacementScore`.
+The resource-usage-collect-controller just takes care of installing the agent.

-In other cases, for example, you want to use the metrics from Thanos to calculate a score for each cluster, then the 3rd party controller only needs to be placed on the hub, as the Thanos has all the metrics collected from each managed cluster.
+In other cases, for example, if you want to use the metrics from Thanos to calculate a score for each cluster, then the 3rd party controller only needs to be placed on the hub, as Thanos has all the metrics collected from each managed cluster.

 ### 2. How to maintain the AddOnPlacementScore CR lifecycle

 In our example, the code to maintain the `AddOnPlacementScore` CR is in [pkg/addon/agent/agent.go](https://github.com/JiahaoWei-RH/resource-usage-collect/blob/main/pkg/addon/agent/agent.go).

-- When should the score be created ?
+- When should the score be created?

-  The `AddOnPlacementScore` CR can be created with the existence of a ManagedCluster, or on demand for the purpose of reducing objects on hub.
+  The `AddOnPlacementScore` CR can be created with the existence of a ManagedCluster, or on demand for the purpose of reducing objects on the hub.

-  In our example, the addon creates an `AddOnPlacementScore` for each Managed Cluster if it's not exist, and a score will be calculated when creating the CR for the first time.
+  In our example, the addon creates an `AddOnPlacementScore` for each Managed Cluster if it does not exist, and a score will be calculated when creating the CR for the first time.

-- When should the score be updated ?
+- When should the score be updated?

-  We recommend that you set `ValidUntil` when updating the score, so that the placement controller can know if the score is still valid in case it failed to update for a long time.
+  We recommend that you set `ValidUntil` when updating the score so that the placement controller can know if the score is still valid in case it failed to update for a long time.

   The score could be updated when your monitoring data changes, or at least you need to update it before it expires.